dizzib/WhoDoTheyServe.com/README.md

 * clone the [repository][wdts-repo] from GitHub

-The build tasks are written in LiveScript so run this command to compile them into javascript and install the node modules from npm:
+The build tasks are written in LiveScript so issue the following command to make them runnable:

 * `task/bootstrap`

-You should then be able to launch the task runner:
+Now launch the task runner:

 * `node _build/dev/task/repl`